Międzyrzecze Górne: Etymology

 The name Międzyrzecze is of topographic origin and literally means [a place] between rivers (Polish: między rzekami).
 There are two rivers flowing through the village: Jasienica and Wapienica.
 The adjective Górne (German: Ober) means upper.
-The German name evolved from its original name from the 15th century which was a composition of a personal name Konrad and word Wald (German: wood, forest).

 History

 The village lies in the historical region of Cieszyn Silesia.
 The settlement called Międzyrzecze was first mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as item in Mesisrozha debent esse XL mansi solubiles.
 It meant that the village was supposed to pay a tithe from 40 greater lans.
 The creation of the village was a part of a larger settlement campaign taking place in the late 13th century on the territory of what would later be known as Upper Silesia.

 Politically the village belonged initially to the Duchy of Teschen, formed in 1290 in the process of feudal fragmentation of Poland and was ruled by a local branch of Silesian Piast dynasty.
 In 1327 the duchy became a fee of Kingdom of Bohemia, which after 1526 became part of the Habsburg monarchy.

 In the second quarter of the 15th century a number of Germans settled here and formed a settlement called Konradiswalde (Konrad's wood), which later was known as Kurzwald, and eventually as Międzyrzecze Górne.

 The village became a seat of a Catholic parish first mentioned in the register of Peter's Pence payment from 1447 among the 50 parishes of Teschen deanery as Conradsvalde.
 After 1540s Protestant Reformation prevailed in the Duchy of Teschen and a local Catholic church was taken over by Lutherans.
 It was taken from them (as one from around fifty buildings) in the region by a special commission and given back to the Roman Catholic Church on 16 April 1654.
 In spite of being bereft of place of worship many of the local inhabitants remained to be Lutherans.
 A Lutheran church was built in 1866.
 A wooden Catholic Saint Martin church built in 16th century accidentally burnt down in 1993; a modern church was built in its place in 1996.